emacsmirror/emmet-mode/README.md

     (setq emmet-move-cursor-after-expanding nil) ;; default t

+If you want to use emmet with react-js's JSX, you probably want emmet to expand 'className="..."' instead of 'class="..."':

+    (setq emmet-expand-jsx-className? t) ;; default nil

 ## Usage

 Place point in a emmet snippet and press C-j to expand it (or alternatively,